 Look for Holocaust picture books that also include hope for young kids

-When including links I usually only use words, but with this book, in particular, Terrible Things, you need to see the cover.
-This is an allegory for how people slowly disappeared from Germany and no one spoke up.
-It reminded me of a poem I read in high school that said “They came for the sick, and I didn’t speak up because I wasn’t sick.
+You really need to click through and set the cover for Terrible Things, sadly Amazon has taken away the ability to link to images of products.
+This is an allegory for how people slowly disappeared from Germany, and no one spoke up.
+It reminded me of a poem I read in high school that said, “They came for the sick, and I didn’t speak up because I wasn’t sick.
 They came for the Poles, and I didn’t speak up because I wasn’t a Pole.”
-The story continues, just as the poem did until there is no one left to speak up when they come for you.
+The story continues, just as the poem did, until there is no one left to speak up when they come for you.
 This was the most disturbing of the books because the illustrations are rather scary.
-I would not read this book to most younger elementary kids, my kids had a hard time with this one.
+I would not read this book to most younger elementary kids; my kids had a hard time with this one.
 There was a lot of cuddling and talking as we read this book.

-But don’t be afraid with Holocaust picture books to show things were scary
+But don’t be afraid of Holocaust picture books to show that things were scary

 We read The Cats of Krasinski Square immediately after “Terrible Things,” and it really helped show there was hope during this time.
 This is collected from several true stories (like many Holocaust books) and tells how the Underground Movement worked to get food into the Ghettos and how they used cats to distract the SS guards.
 The kids really enjoyed this one and laughed a lot.
 The author has an afterword explaining where the story came from.

-This was another one of the “give me hope,” stories, Keeping the Promise: a Torah’s Journey.
-It tells the story of a poor rabbi put into one of the concentration camps and how he sneaks in a very small Torah and gives hope to many people there.
-Including a young boy who he performs a bar mitzvah ceremony for.
+Keeping the Promise: a Torah’s Journey tells the story of a poor rabbi put into one of the concentration camps and how he sneaks in a very small Torah and gives hope to many people there.
+Including a young boy for whom he performs a bar mitzvah ceremony for.
 Then he gives that Torah to the boy.
-The boy survives and tells the story of the Promise Torah (if you look at the cover above you can see some of what he survives to do).
+The boy survives and tells the story of the Promise Torah (if you look at the cover above, you can see some of what he survives to do).
 The boys really enjoyed this one, and while it shows the misery, it has hope in the sadness.

 Final ending note on this rather depressing subject.
 You know your kids or your classroom.
 My kids have already been exposed to many hard subjects because of deaths in the family, so they were slightly more mentally prepared.
-Before reading any of these books to your kids you need to read them yourself first.
+Before reading any of these books to your kids, you need to read them yourself first.
 Many of them have violence or implied violence.
 There is also great hope in some of these.
-If you have a sensitive child I would only read “The Cats in Krasinki Square,” it gives you the feel of the time without it being overly scary or sad.
-The others will give you a more full picture, but it’s also a scary topic.
+If you have a sensitive child, I would only read “The Cats in Krasinki Square,” which gives you the feel of the time without it being overly scary or sad.
+The others will give you a fuller picture, but it’s also a scary topic.
 We read them together in a tent in our house with lots of blankets, pillows, and cuddling.
 There was a lot of stopping to talk about what was going on.

 More World War 2 lessons